-Preston sits between Old Paignton and the boundary with Torquay at Hollicombe, and over the years has expanded up the hill inland, but from a visitor’s perspective the main points of interest are Oldway Mansion and Preston Sands.
+Preston sits between Old Paignton and the boundary with Torquay at Hollicombe, and over the years has expanded up the hill inland, but from a visitor’s perspective the main points of interest are the beach, known as Preston Sands, and Oldway Mansion.

 At low tide Preston Sands are a continuation of Paignton Beach, but is generally regarded as the shoreline between the Redcliffe Hotel and Hollicombe Head.
 It’s a safe beach ideal for sunbathing and swimming, as well as rock-pooling at Hollicombe Head.

 The promenade is lined with Beach Huts, many of which are owned by locals, but there are also council owned huts as well which can be hired out.
-There is also a Green where ball games can be played if you have the energy, but generally speaking this is a quieter beach than Paignton and people are happy just to lounge around or visit the Boat House.
+There is also a Green where ball games can be played if you have the energy, but as there are fewer commercial attractions than the main Paignton Seafront, it tends to be a bit quieter.

 The Redcliffe Hotel is a prominent landmark and was a favourite holiday location for the steeplechase jockey and author Dick Francis.
 Of all the things that he achieved he’ll probably best be remembered for the one thing that he didn’t: In the 1956 Grand National he was riding the Queen Mother’s horse, Devon Loch, and was one of the favourites to win.
 He was leading comfortably on the home stretch when for some inexplicable reason the horse fell with just yards to go.
 After that, he packed up racing and concentrated on writing; his first book was an autobiography called The Sport of Queens, which included his account of the race.
 His second book, called Dead Cert was turned into a film.